Gurdjieff’s carriage

 Oh, thank you!

-I heard that you compare humans to a carriage with horses in front.
+I heard that you compare man to a carriage pulled by horses.
 Can you explain this concept to me?

 Certainly, I’d love to.
 But know that this allegory I’ve developed was originally written simply in a very old scripture: the Katha Upanishad.
 In it, humans are already represented as a carriage drawn by horses, guided by a charioteer.
 But who still knows or reads this?
 Time continually buries wisdom, so even the best teachings become dogmas or are assimilated into religion.
 A true teacher must essentially be an archaeologist, rediscovering and passing on pure teachings.